intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

     network access.
-12. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.
+12. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly or not.
 13. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers.
 10. It is clear from developers of interactive applications and from